Shraddhanjali04/FloodAura/README.md

 - [ ] Multi-language support
 - [ ] Admin dashboard

-## 📝 License

-This project is licensed under the MIT License.

 ## 🤝 Contributing

 Contributions are welcome!
 Please follow these steps:

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a Pull Request

 ## 📧 Support

 For issues, questions, or contributions, please open an issue on GitHub.

-## 🙏 Acknowledgments

-- OpenWeatherMap for weather data API
-- Google Maps Platform for elevation data
-- FastAPI framework and community
-- SQLAlchemy ORM

----

-**Built with ❤️ for safer cities and flood-resilient communities**